Administrative Adjudication: A Study of the Adjudicatory Process (Book manuscript in progress during postdoctoral time at Princeton)

 “How Do Judicial Elections Affect Low-Salience Decisions?” with Brandice Canes-Wrone and Thomas Clark (Revise & Resubmit, Journal on Empirical Legal Studies 15:4 (Dec.
 2018) (special issue devoted to eight articles presented at 2017 Conference on Empirical Legal Studies)

-Scholarship finds that in states with judicial elections, public opinion affects justices’ decisions on hot-button campaign issues such as criminal justice.
+Scholarship finds that in states with judicial elections, public opinion affects judges’ decisions on hot-button campaign issues such as the death penalty or marijuana legalization.
 Yet the literature leaves open the question of how public opinion affects judicial decisions on less salient issues, which not only dominate the dockets of state supreme courts but also encompass areas of major legal and policy significance.
 We consider one such issue that infrequently emerges in judicial campaigns, environmental law.
-Specifically, we collect an original dataset of over 5000 judicial votes on nearly 900 cases heard in 39 state supreme courts from 1990-2014.
-We find that for the dataset as a whole, there is not a significant effect of public opinion on the environment does not directly affect judicial decisions in any major selection system, including ones with elections.
+Specifically, we collect an original dataset of over 5000 judicial votes on nearly 1,000 cases heard in 40 state supreme courts from 1990-2014.
+We find that for the dataset as a whole, there is not a significant effect of public opinion on judicial decisions in any of the major judicial selection systems.
 However, in the few states in which environmental issues have been the subject of campaign attack ads, we find evidence of such a relationship during the years following the ads.
 These results contribute to a growing literature that suggests elections can reduce judicial independence from public opinion.

 I use the case of the NLRB to set forth theoretical explanations of when the appellate courts will defer to an agency.
 Using a database of over 1,300 appellate court cases, I then evaluate my hypotheses statistically to assess the extent to which political, economic, sociological and legal characteristics of decisions impact the court’s decision whether or not to defer to the agency or whether to issue a counter-ideological ruling.
 I find that partisanship impacts outcomes but that there are other legal and sociological factors that also impact decision-making.
 In particular, I find that female judges are more likely to issue counter-ideological rulings even when controlling for other ideological, economic and sociological variables and that in some circuits, having a female colleague may actually decrease the propensity to vote in a counter-ideological fashion.
 The results contribute to important debates in bureaucratic politics about the amount of deference that the appellate courts should give to agency decisions.